MagicJinn/Quantum-Things/README.md

 - Creative players can now capture any entity with the Summoning Pendulum, bypassing all restrictions.
 - Added a failure sound when the Summoning Pendulum blocks the capture of an entity.
 - Added optional durability to Divining Rods, alongside Unbreaking and Mending eligibility (disabled by default).
+- Changed the Redstone Activator to emit a sided signal based on the block face clicked. ([courtesy of ChaosStrikez](https://github.com/MagicJinn/Quantum-Things/pull/22))
+- Reworked the internals of the (Advanced) Redstone Interface/Observer/Activator/Remote.
+This should improve redstone performance, even if you aren't using any of these blocks/items in your world. ([courtesy of ChaosStrikez](https://github.com/MagicJinn/Quantum-Things/pull/22))
+- Changed the Redstone Interface & Observer to only send/receive signals from their target(s) once the target(s) are loaded. ([courtesy of ChaosStrikez](https://github.com/MagicJinn/Quantum-Things/pull/22))

 ### Fixes